We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Amanda and Rob

 This tranquil walled garden of a Georgian heathside property has mixed herbaceous borders of hydrangeas, roses, geums, salvias and much more.
 All set out round a well-maintained lawn.
 There is a pretty traditional greenhouse.
+A native wildflower area on the surrounding verges for the pleasure of both local wildlife and passers-by welcome you into the garden.
+Refreshments and home-made cakes for a donation.

-7 and 8 June
+6 & 7 June

-Steven and Mary-Clare
+Steven & Mary-Clare

-7 and 8 June
+6 & 7 June

 Joanna